 Today is Memorial Day in America.
-Memorial Day – always celebrated on the last Monday in May – is a day in which we honor our country’s fallen soldiers.
+Memorial Day, always celebrated on the last Monday in May, is a day when we honor our country’s fallen soldiers.
 In honor of the day, here’s a history of the holiday:

 History of Memorial Day

 Following the end of the American Civil War, many places set aside a day to honor soldiers who died in battle.
 These observances eventually coalesced around Decoration Day, honoring the Union dead, and several Confederate memorial days.

 Supposedly, the first Memorial Day was observed in 1865 by liberated slaves at the historic racetrack in Charleston.
 The site was a former Confederate prison camp as well as a mass grave for Union soldiers who died in captivity.
 The freed slaves reinterred the dead Union soldiers from the mass grave into individual graves, fenced in the graveyard, and built an entry arch declaring it a Union graveyard.
 On May 30, 1887, slaves returned to the graveyard with flowers, thus creating the first Decoration Day.
 A parade with thousands of freed blacks and Union soldiers was followed by patriotic singing and a picnic.

 However, the official birthplace of Memorial Day is Waterloo, New York.
 The village is credited with starting the holiday because it observed the day on May 5, 1866 and continued the tradition every year, whereas previous celebrations were sporadic.

 Waterloo resident General Logan had been impressed by the way the South honored their dead and decided the Union needed a similar day.
 On May 5, 1868, as commander-in-chief of the Grand Army of the Republic, a veterans’ organization, Logan issued a proclamation stating that “Decoration Day” be observed nationwide.
 It was observed for the first time on May 30 that year.
 The date was chosen because no battle had occurred on that day.